Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/b/buildtools/README.md

 -   We made preparations to integrate both CMake 3 and 4, but in the end decided not to do as the CMake recipes are likely incompatible.

+-   Also switched to the new set of EasyConfig parameters to prepare for EasyBuild 6.